brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 If you're a content creator, you get nothing: no attribution, no referral traffic, no revenue share.
 Not even a thank-you.

-This feels unsustainable to me—a bit like a snake eating its own tail.
-In this blog post, I'll go through three examples of how GenAI is destroying the very ecosystems it relies on, and then discuss a possible solution that may give everyone (users, GenAI companies, and content creators) more value.
+This feels unsustainable to me, a bit like a snake eating its own tail.
+In this blog post, I'll go through three examples of how GenAI is destroying the very ecosystems it relies on, and then discuss possible solutions that may give everyone (users, GenAI companies, and content creators) more value.

 ## Example #1: online communities